PasiBergman/dotfiles-old/README.md

 alias dotfiles='git --git-dir=$HOME/$DOTFILES_DIR/ --work-tree=$HOME'
 ```

 - Make dotfiles directory to `.gitignore` file to avoit recursion problems.

 ```shell
 cd $HOME && echo "$DOTFILES_DIR" >> .gitignore
 ```

-- Clonet dotfiles to a **bare** (i.e. empty) repository in your `$HOME/$DOTFILES_DIR` path.
+- Clone dotfiles to a **bare** (i.e. empty) repository in your `$HOME/$DOTFILES_DIR` path.

 ```shell
 git clone --bare $REPO_URL $HOME/$DOTFILES_DIR
 ```

 - Checkout the repository content to $HOME directory.
 Note!
 You may get an error about `untracked working tree`, it means that the chekcout would overwrite existing files, which are listed in the error message.
 Remove or move the existing files to safe location and repeat the repository checkout.

 ```shell
 cd $HOME
 dotfiles checkout
 ```

 - Use flag `showUntrackedFiles` with value `no` to disable listing untracked files.

 ```shell
 dotfiles config --local status.showUntrackedFiles no
 ```

 - Done.
-Use command `dotfiles` (instead of `git`) to **add**, **commit**, **push** etc. dotfiles.¨
+Use command `dotfiles` (instead of `git`) to **add**, **commit**, **push** etc. dotfiles.

 ## Initial creation of the repository